-Wouldn’t it be great if you could add a new post to your site, and the following happened … just from your post URL:
+Wouldn’t it be great if after publishing a new page on your website, the following happened … all from your page URL:

-- Potential visitors could easily glean what the content is about,
+- Users could understand what the page is about,

-- Google could easily find your page and correctly classify your content to improve your search rankings,
+- Search engines would easily find your pages and correctly index their content for better search rankings,

-- Every content item published on your website or blog would have a unique identifier, making things easier to manage.
+- Every single post created on your site would have its own unique ID, making your content easier to manage.

 How To Set Up And Use WordPress Permalinks

-A permalink is the web address that other people will use to link to your articles or sections of your site or the links you send in emails pointing readers to your posts.
-Some people also refer to permalinks as “pretty” URLs.
+A permalink is the URL that others will use to link to articles or sections of your site or the links you send in emails pointing readers to a particular item of content on your website.
+Permalinks are also referred to as “pretty” URLs.

-As you probably know, WordPress is one of the best Content Management Systems available when it comes to publishing search engines optimized content.
+Hopefully, you are probably aware by now that, WordPress is one of the best CMS tools available when it comes to SEO.

-If you are looking to optimize the SEO aspect of your website, then you cannot ignore the importance of your URLs.
-Search engines like Google tend to pay special attention to the structure of a site’s URLs when indexing pages.
+If you focus on the SEO aspect of your website, then you cannot ignore the importance of its URLs.
+Google places considerable weight on the URL structure of a site.

-Permalinks can be used to make the links on your site into “search engine friendly” URLs.
-Permalinks can also improve the usability, aesthetics, and forward-compatibility of your links.
+Permalinks can be used to turn links on your site into “prettier” and more “search engine friendly” URLs.
+Permalinks are also used to improve the aesthetics, usability, and forward-compatibility of your links.

-Now … let’s see the reason why it’s best to configure your permalinks in WordPress.
+Now … let’s see why you may need to set up permalinks when publishing content in WordPress.

-As you can see from the screenshot below taken from Google search results, many WordPress users haven’t yet configured their permalinks to publish search optimized content online …
+As the screenshot from Google search listings below shows, many WordPress site owners have not yet configured their sites to publish search optimized content …

-Although these sites are still getting their content indexed on search engines, these site owners are missing out on extra SEO benefits.
+Although Google is clearly still indexing the above sites, these site owners are missing out on additional SEO benefits.

-To get the maximum SEO benefit from using WordPress and improve your site’s traffic results, you should set up your permalinks structure to make it more SEO-friendly by displaying relevant keywords in your URL, instead of meaningless numbers and symbols.
+To get the greatest SEO benefit from using and improve your site’s traffic results, you should set up your permalinks structure to make it more SEO-friendly by displaying relevant keywords in your URL, instead of meaningless numbers and symbols.

-WordPress lets you create a custom URL structure for your published and archived posts, so your pages can go from this …
+WordPress allows you to create a custom URL structure for your published and archived posts, so your content can go from this …

 To this …

-By default, WordPress post URLs are not very SEO-friendly.
-In this step-by-step tutorial, you will learn how to set up your WordPress permalinks to display posts using SEO-friendly URLs.
+In this step-by-step tutorial, you will learn how to set up your WordPress permalinks to display posts using SEO-friendly URLs instead of the default linking structure and help every new post you publish automatically get better indexing results in Google.

-Log into your WordPress admin and select Settings > Permalinks …
+In your WordPress dashboard select, Settings > Permalinks …

 As mentioned earlier, by default WordPress web URLs use characters like question marks and numbers to create unique Post Ids and URLs.
-We want to create “pretty” permalinks instead for our posts.
-To do this, we need to specify a different Permalink structure than the default.
+We want to create a “pretty” permalink instead for our posts.
+To do this, we will need to specify a different Permalink structure than the default.

 If you use the custom permalink structure shown in the example above, your URL would look something like this: